 The region where the Runga live was once the final stop for four major Saharan caravan routes.
 As a result, the region was ruled by a number of strong states with complex cultures and elaborate political systems.
 An early agricultural civilization grew up around the headwaters of the Niger River and gradually spread eastward across the entire breadth of the Sudan to the Nile Valley.
 However, as it spread northward to the edge of the Sahara Desert, the agricultural lifestyle was not adopted by the inhabitants who continued to live a nomadic life of hunting and gathering.
 Only as different varieties of crops were introduced by their northern neighbors did the tribes, such as the Runga, begin to adopt agriculture.

 Today, the Runga are primarily farmers, using hoe cultivation and irrigation techniques.
-Millet and wheat are the main crops grown, but onions, garlic, and melons are also cultivated.
+Millet and wheat are their main crops, but onions, garlic, and melons are also cultivated.
 Livestock production is another important activity for the Runga.
-Horses, cattle, goats, sheep, and chickens are raised for milk, butter, wool, eggs, meat, sacrifice, and trade.
+Horses, cattle, goats, sheep, and chickens are raised for milk, butter, wool, eggs, meat, sacrifice and trade.
 Both men and women participate in the field work, but men alone do the clearing of the land and other heavy work.
 Men also tend to the animals, trade at local markets, and make family decisions.
-The women milk the animals, brew a millet beer, and prepare a daily millet-based porridge.
+The women milk the animals, brew a millet beer and prepare a daily millet-based porridge.
 They are also responsible for domestic duties, such as caring for the children.

 Although some Runga live in large towns in clustered huts, many live in compact rural villages.
 The huts in the villages are grouped in compounds surrounded by grass mat fences.
 The houses are usually round, with cone-shaped, thatched roofs.